 Although this index is known for its large portion of technology stocks, the Nasdaq Composite also includes stocks from consumer services, healthcare, and financial among others.
 The Nasdaq Composite not only includes large companies but also includes smaller and more speculative companies.
 Consequently, its movement generally indicates the performance of the technology industry as well as investors’ attitudes toward more speculative stocks.

 Market indexes will continue to move up and down through the course of your career.
 As an investor, you cannot control the markets, but you can control your investment selections.
 Please let us know if you would like to review your investment lineup to ensure your holdings align with your retirement planning goals.

 S.E.E.D.
-Planning Group LLC (S.E.E.D.) is a Registered Investment Advisor (RIA) with the SEC.
+Planning Group LLC (S.E.E.D.)is a Registered Investment Advisor (RIA) with the Securities Exchange Commission.
 S.E.E.D.’s team provides investment fiduciary and financial planning services to clients.
 Our fees are disclosed, easy to understand, and not predicated on product sales.